ericserka/ericserka/README.md

 # About me

-- ### 🎓 Undergraduate Communication Network Engineering student at Universidade de Brasília
+- ### 🎓 Graduated in Communication Network Engineering
 - ### 🧑🏻‍💻 Knowledge in web development

 <br />